 How it all began…

 Over 30 years ago, conductor Elke Mascha Blankenburg published an article about forgotten women composers in the magazine emma (link to the German original p.
 44-46).
 A little while later, female musicians from all over the world came together to form a working group.
-They and the members of the Working Group for Women and Music soon followed Blankenburg’s call to “dig out and perform compositions by women”.
+They and the members of the Working Group of Women and Music soon followed Blankenburg’s call to “dig out and perform compositions by women”.
 By October 1979 there had been four working group meetings; the number of members shot up to over 100.
 The members of the original board were: Elke Mascha Blankenburg as first chairperson, Siegrid Ernst as second chairperson, and as third chair person, Barbara Heller.
-In 2009 the Archive for Women in Music celebrated their first 30 years with various jubilee events.
+In 2009 the Archive of Women in Music celebrated their first 30 years with various jubilee events.

 Why an archive?

-“Asking whether there are female composers begs the next question: Where are their works?” said Renate Matthei, Chair of the Board of the Working Group for Women and Music from 1992 to 2013.
+“Asking whether there are female composers begs the next question: Where are their works?” said Renate Matthei, Chair of the Board of the Working Group of Women and Music from 1992 to 2013.
 The founders of the Archive, too, must have asked themselves this question.
 Elke Mascha Blankenburg began to sort through the entire collection of sheet music at the Institute of Musicology in Cologne, coming across an unusually high number of female composers: “I was bursting with excitement.
 How would this music sound?
 Would it be as good as the music by male colleagues?
 How did these women live?”
 Her discovery triggered even more intensive research in this area, which continues today.
-Within only a year, with help from the members of the International Working Group for Women and Music, 300 female composers’ names had been found in various music libraries.
-The Archive for Women in Music was born.
+Within only a year, with help from the members of the International Working Group of Women and Music, 300 female composers’ names had been found in various music libraries.
+The Archive of Women in Music was born.

 What happened next…